UCSD-E4E/acoustic-multiclass-training/documentation/aws_setup.md

 Store the key file in a secure location and on linux run `sudo chmod 400 {filename}.pem` to make it read only for just your user.
 To connect run `ssh -i "path/to/key.pem" ubuntu@{servername}.compute.amazonaws.com`.
 You can find the domain name in the EC2 dashboard.

 ## Creating IAM roles

 You need to save a valid access key on EC2 in order to mount an s3 filesystem.
 To do that, search for IAM in the AWS console, click on users and create a new IAM user.
 Give them a username.
 Click attach policies directly and give them `AmazonS3FullAccess`.
 Create new user.
 Next you have to get their access token.
 Click on the new user -> security credentials -> create access key.
 Give CLI access.
-Stay on this page.
+Stay on this page or save the secret access key.

-Open up your SSH session and run the command `aws configure`.
-Paste in the access key from this user and the secret access key.
-The region and output format can be left blank.

-Alternatively, you can make an IAM role to have AmazonS3FullAccess and assign it to the EC2 instance, but I kept getting permission denied errors.

 ## Run setup script

 Before running the setup script, you need to install the repo onto the machine.
 ```bash
 git clone https://github.com/UCSD-E4E/acoustic-multiclass-training.git